 - For non-professional use (home gardens), substantial differences exist between the Member States (see Appendix IV).
-Exposure estimations are case-by-case decisions. - The interpretation of the acceptability/representativeness of a field study for the specific agricultural landscape and protection goals should be done for each country since climatic and soil conditions vary and field data might not be valid/representative for all Member States. - The risk envelope approach is acceptable for calculation of PECsoil.
-PECgw and PECsw modelling is more complex.
-The risk envelope approach may only be used in cases where the worst case exposure is identifiable and scientifically justified.
+Exposure estimations are case-by-case decisions. - US EPA's Golf course adjustment factors (GCAF) are accepted in Finland and Sweden for tees, greens, fairways and roughs.
+GCAFs are used to refine the area that is sprayed and are found in the following web-page: https://archive.epa.gov/oppefed1/web/html/golf\course\adjust-ment\factors.html - The risk envelope approach is acceptable for calculation of PECsoil, PECgw and PECsw modelling is more complex.
+The risk envelope approach may only be used in cases where worst case exposure is identifiable and scientifically justified.
 Note that all crops that are parameterised should be modelled. - For granulates, the interception shall be set to 0 % for PEC calculations for all crops.